 The Risks of Premium Financing

 All investments incur risk.
 This is also true of premium financing with life insurance.
-Understanding the potential risks can help you create a more suitable financing plan to mitigate these risks.
+Understanding the potential risks of premium financing can help you create a more suitable financing plan to mitigate these risks.

 The most significant risks of premium financing are the following three.